-Firewalld is a complete firewall solution that has been made available by default on all CentOS 7 servers, including Liquid Web Core Managed CentOS 7, and Liquid Web Self Managed CentOS 7.
-On occasion, perhaps for testing, disabling or stopping firewalld may be necessary.
+Firewalld is a complete firewall solution that has been made available by default on all CentOS 7 servers, including both Liquid Web Core/Self Managed dedicated servers as well as Liquid Web Self Managed VPS servers.
+Occasionally, perhaps for testing, disabling or stopping firewalld may be necessary.
 Follow the instructions below or, watch the newest video on how to disable and stop firewalld.

 - These instructions are intended specifically for stopping and disabling firewalld CentOS 7.